valancej/documentation/_docker/getting-started/build-arguments.md

 Note: YAML boolean values (true, false, yes, no, on, off) must be enclosed in quotes, so that the parser interprets them as strings.

 ## Encrypted Build Arguments
 In a lot of cases, the values needed by the image at build time are secrets -- credentials, passwords, and other things that you don't want to check in to source control in plain text.
 Because of this, Codeship supports encrypted build arguments.
-You can either encrypt a file containing all of the build arguments you need, or pass them to the service individually.
+You can either encrypt a build argument individually, or encrypt an entire file containing all of the build arguments you need.

 First, create a file in the root directory - in this case, a file named `build_args`.
 You will also need to [download the project AES key]({{ site.baseurl }}{% link _docker/getting-started/encryption.md %}) to root directory (and add it to the `.gitignore` file.)